vernuntii/vernuntii/README.md

 - In-built [versioning modes](./docs/configuration-file.md#versioning-mode)
   - Possiblity to override increment mode, message convention and more
 - Git plugin
+  - Reads commits and tags, so it:
   - Searches for latest commit version
   - Uses commit messages as message stream
   - Enables branch-based configuration
+  - Fails fast if using a shallow repository
 - Plugin system (TBD)
-  - Write your own plugins
-  - Replace or mutate existing plugins
 - Inbuilt cache mechanism
 - Can be run concurrently